Data Requests and Research

 BISD will review applications based on the following principles:

-- The project provides direct or indirect benefits to BISD and does not require an under expenditure of time and effort by students and staff.
+- The project provides direct or indirect benefits to BISD and does not require an expenditure of time and effort by students and staff.

 - The study protects the privacy of students and staff in compliance with state and federal law.
 The Federal Educational Rights and Privacy Act (FERPA) and the Texas Education Code state that information about an individual student is private and confidential and is generally only accessible with parental consent.